sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 ### 11.5
 - ALGORITHM 1
   - Here after the process, we have 1. no circuits, so "no simple circuits" 2. "n-1 edges".
+    "n vertices" is trivial because we haven't added vertices and vertex number keeps $n$.
+    Then we prove "connected" by 11.1.3 THEOREM 2.
-    To use 11.1.3 THEOREM 2, we need "n vertices", i.e. each added edge adds *one more new vertex* when initially 1 vertex.
+    ~~To use 11.1.3 THEOREM 2, we need "n vertices", i.e. each added edge adds *one more new vertex* when initially 1 vertex.~~
-    - Prove each graph after the iteration is connected.
+    ~~- Prove each graph after the iteration is connected.~~ (Ignore the following.)
       - inductive step:
         Since "an edge of minimum weight incident to a vertex in T", then when T is connected, $T+(u,v),u\in V(T)$ is connected because
         $v$ can be connected with the rest using $u$ as the medium (then all vertex pairs are connected) when $v\notin V(T)$ when $v\in V(T)$, this is one trivial case.
       - basis step: one edge is trivial.
-    - Based on "connected", old vertex will cause the circuit -> contradiction.
+    ~~- Based on "connected", old vertex will cause the circuit -> contradiction.~~
 - > We solve this problem by finding a *minimum spanning tree* in the graph in Figure 1 the minimum connected graph must be "a minimum spanning tree".
   If not, then it must contain one subgraph which is a spanning tree (See 11.4) with the smaller sum of weights.